pdemonaco/gentoo-notes/setup/gnome-keyring.md

 # Initialization

+My installs tend to be fairly light so I usually start X with `startx`.
+The xinitrc section deals with this process.

 ## .xinitrc

-My installs tend to be fairly light so I usually start X with `startx`.
  The following statement or something similar should be in your `~/.xinitrc` file.

 ```bash
 # Get gnome-keyring's variables exported
 export $(gnome-keyring-daemon --start --components=pkcs11,secrets,ssh,gpg)
 ```

-Make sure this is done __AFTER__ dbus is started for the session!!
+Make sure this is done __AFTER__ dbus is started for the session!